Veterans with Cancer Inc. - Who Are We?

 Carbon Tetrachloride in HMC Ships

-I spent the first seven (7) years of my 30 career in the Navy as a Firecontrol Technician when I maintained the ships aircraft tracking radar and analog computer that calculated the lead angle for the 3”50 twin gun mount.
+I spent the first seven (7) years of my 30 year career in the Navy as a Fire-Control Technician where I helped to maintain the ships aircraft tracking radar and analog computer that calculated the lead angle for the 3”50 twin gun mount.

-As for my Prostate Cancer I believe that it was a direct result of my exposure to Carbon Tetrachloride.
 I recall a monthly Planned Maintenance Routine that required the removal of all vacuum tube modules from 24 drawers of the computer.
 All of the contacts had to be washed with Carbon Tetrachloride – it was quite messy.
 I recall getting high from the fumes and having stomach cramps the following day.
 However, I never complained to Sick Bay at the time which was a mistake.
 In denying my claim they pointed out that there was no record of my exposure.
+I believe it was my exposure to Carbon Tetrachloride that caused my Prostate Cancer.
+You can read about all of the hazards on RCN Ships between 1960 and 1990 along with a short video on the shipboard environment - Tap or Click Here - Shipboard Environmental Hazards.